-The Electricity (Safety) Regulations 2010 contains the framework for the AEL policy on safety related asset management.
+The Electricity (Safety) Regulations 2010 (and Electrical (Safety) Amendment Regulations 2011) contains the framework for the AEL policy on safety related asset management.
 The Regulations are mainly performance based, rather than prescriptive.
 AEL has adopted the concept of working as a reasonable and prudent operator as a guide to safe asset management practices.
-The Regulations require existing assets to be maintained in good order and repair.
 Industry-developed safe operating and work practices are being established.